ajp4707/KelvinVenkatAJPythonProj/README.md

 # Python-Proj
 For Kelvin, Venkat, and AJ
 Welcome to Pyhton Card Simulator v4.0
-This is an advanced card simulator that allows users to drag and drop cards around a table.
-It also enables players to place cards inside hands and in a trash pile.
+This is an advanced card simulator that allows users to drag and drop cards around a table, and have the cards interact with different predefined areas.

+--FEATURES--
 It comes with some pretty nifty features including:
 1. Spacebar to auto deal
 2. Double click to spread hands